 Putting together a sim racing rig can involve a lot of guessing games.
 What’s the best product I can buy?
 How can I pick the best component parts?
 With stick shifters providing amazing realism and excitement, I’ll be covering what the best ones look like in this article!

 So, what are the best sim racing gear stick shifters?
-I’ve searched far and wide for the answer, and here are the 5 best shifters:
+The 5 best sim racing gear stick shifters for pro buyers are:

 - Fanatec ClubSport SQ Shifter